Dr. Herbert Schilder

 One of Dr. Schilder’s greatest legacies are the approximately 400 Endodontists from all corners of the world who were fortunate enough to graduate from his program.
 Herb was not the easiest mentor.
 He was relentlessly and stubbornly dedicated to producing the highest quality clinical results and he expected nothing less than the finest effort from his students.
 He was adept at bringing out the best in them, no matter how difficult the situation seemed to them at the time.
 At BU you were not merely a graduate Endodontic student, you were one of Dr. Schilder’s Endodontic Residents and for this he demanded your complete and unflinching commitment.
 Ask any BU Endo grad and they will inevitably have a favorite “Herb Story”.
 It has been said by some that being a graduate of Schilder’s Boston University Endodontic program entitled you to become part of the “BU Endo Mafia” – with Schilder as the Godfather.
 While some of us may have had a bit of a rough ride under his tutelage, he embraced each and every student upon graduation.
 The BU Endo alumni were his “family”.

 Unfortunately, Dr. Schilder’s health deteriorated in his later years.
-I last spoke with him in Tampa at the AAE annual meeting.
+I last spoke with him in Chicago at the AAE annual meeting.
 Because his health was failing, he was unable to speak publicly at the annual BU dinner.
 For many of us, it was a last chance to interact with our mentor.
-At the conclusion of the dinner I was fortunate to be able to briefly speak with him and to thank him.
+At the conclusion of the dinner, I was fortunate to be able to briefly speak with him and to thank him.
 I simply said “Dr. Schilder, thank you for making me the best that I could be”.
 With his passing, I am glad I had the chance to tell him one last time how much he had influenced my life and the lives of my fellow BU Endodontists in such a positive way.

 A fitting tribute to Dr. Schilder was written by a 1985 graduate and friend of mine, Dr. Terry Pannkuk, published in the Journal of Endodontics.
 Terry wrote: